cherrynoize/tlock/README.md

     echo example_psw > passwd
     chmod 600 passwd

+Since I couldn't bear having to write the same password when I had only one free hand and vice versa, you can add multiple newline separated passwords (one for each line) like so:

+    echo example_psw_2 >> passwd
+    echo example_psw_3 >> passwd

 You also have to set the CONFIG_DIR and PASSWD macros so they point to the correct file.
 These shown here are the default values, so you only need to uncomment